 Below are a number of Online MFT Master’s Degrees that have been accredited by COAMFTE.

 Alliant International University’s Online MA MFT Program

 Alliant International University offers an online Master of Arts in Marital and Family Therapy for incoming students to pursue.
-In addition to the standard MFT track, students may also choose to pursue a specialization in Chemical Dependency as part of their degree program.
+In addition to the standard MFT track, students may pursue a specialization in Chemical Dependency as part of the degree program.

-Alliant University offers additional degree programs in Clinical Counseling and School Counseling for interested learners.
-The PsyD option of the MFT degree program is currently only available on select campuses through this university.
+Alliant International University offers additional degree programs in Clinical Counseling and School Counseling for interested learners.
+The Doctor of Psychology (PsyD) option of the MFT degree program is currently only available on select campuses through this university.

 Capella University’s Online MS MFT

-Capella University offers a completely online Master of Science in Marriage and Family Therapy.
-This accredited online program can be an excellent option for learners interested in increasing the qualify of life of their clients in a therapeutic setting.
+Capella University offers an online Master of Science in Marriage and Family Therapy.
+This 16-course accredited online MFT program can be an excellent option for learners interested in helping clients in a therapeutic setting.

-Capella also offers master’s degrees in alternative counseling fields such as Clinical Mental Health Counseling, School Counseling, and Addiction Studies.
-Each of these degree options can put learners in touch with populations in need of therapeutic guidance.
+Capella University also offers master’s degrees in alternative counseling fields, such as Clinical Mental Health Counseling, School Counseling, and Addiction Studies.
+Each degree option can put learners in touch with populations needing therapeutic guidance.

 Syracuse University’s Online MA MFT

-Syracuse offers dynamic online master’s programs in both MFT and Social Work for students interested in providing therapeutic services to individuals in need.
+Syracuse University offers dynamic online master’s programs in MFT and social work for students interested in providing therapeutic services to needy individuals.
 Certificate programs in Child Therapy and Trauma-Informed Practice may also be available after completing these master’s programs.